ThyBui07/real-time-forum/README.md

 This project consists in creating a web forum that allows :

-communication between users<br />
+- communication between users
-associating categories to posts<br />
+- associating categories to posts
-liking and disliking posts and comments<br />
+- liking and disliking posts and comments
-filtering posts
+- filtering posts